PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 17:35:28
+Last updated: 2024-04-07 17:36:00
-Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister
+Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor